 Genres: Shounen, Drama, Action, Comedy, Adventure, Magic, Fantasy, Military

-Alongside with Code Geass, and the upcoming Death Note, Full Metal Alchemist: Brotherhood is one of the world-renowned anime.
+Alongside Code Geass and Death Note, Full Metal Alchemist: Brotherhood is one of the world-renowned anime.
 Although this anime is quite popular, that does not mean that it’s as good as some people say.
-Let’s be realistic, a lot of people over-hype particular anime, myself included at specific points.
-Therefore, I believe some people might not like this anime or particular other anime among the top three.
+Let’s be realistic; many people over-hype particular anime, myself included, at specific points.
+Therefore, some people might not like this anime or any particular other anime among the top three.
 For example, I love Code Geass, but some people don’t like it because of the mecha (not that I’m much of a mecha fan myself).

 Despite all of the positivity or negativity following this well-known title, I would still recommend it as a good try.
 The story follows two brothers who set out on a search for the philosopher’s stone after suffering a tragic accident in their childhood.
 If you love adventure with a mix of proper character development, then you should try watching this anime on Netflix.